martinpalsson/someip-wire/README.md

 2. **Implement payload parsers** based on your service interface definitions
 3. **Route messages** by connecting service/method IDs to their respective payload handlers

-This separation of concerns keeps the crate focused, lightweight, and universally applicable across different SOME/IP service implementations and OEM-specific requirements.

 ## Features

 - **`no_std` compatible** - Works in embedded environments